 The Inside Scoop on Seattle Internships

+There is a limited number of Seattle internships available at The Borgen Project’s office.
 Only 12% of intern candidates applying to The Borgen Project are selected.
 While the hiring process is incredibly competitive, we look for a diverse range of backgrounds.
-We’ve found no correlation between high GPA’s, MBA’s and/or prestigious universities when it comes to determining who will have the biggest impact.
+We’ve found no correlation between high GPA’s, MBA’s and/or prestigious universities when it comes to determining who will have the biggest impact for the organization.
 Our selection process for Seattle internships focuses more on finding great individuals, with a strong work ethic, passion for righting wrongs and willingness to take on any assignment that needs done.
 The in-office team is small and anyone selected to be part of it will wear multiple hats.

 - Office Culture: Work hard, play hard.
 The Borgen Project is a young and energetic organization.
 We have fun, but we’re all business when it comes to bringing political attention to poverty.